Greenpoint Oil Spill

 Technical Aspects of the Remediation

-More than 200 monitor/observation wells and approximately 35 designated recovery wells have been installed above the oil spill since 1978, only a fraction of these wells are still actively recovering oil.
-To date, the bulk of oil has been recovered using dual-phase pumping systems.
+More than 315 monitor/observation wells and approximately 42 designated product recovery wells have been installed above the oil spill since 1978, only a fraction of these wells are still actively recovering oil.
+As the cleanup has progressed and the overall plume has shrunk in area, certain recovery wells were removed from service, while others were added to optimize product recovery.
 In this system, a lower pump withdraws ground water, creating a cone of depression in the groundwater system; a second pump, placed at a shallower depth in the well, removes the induced product that is floating on top of the water column.
 Because both water and product are recovered from a dual-pump system, treatment and/or disposal is necessary for both fluids.

 All the oil cannot be removed by recovery well and a certain amount of residual product will remain trapped in the soil pore spaces.
 The residual oil cannot be mobilized by pumping because the small individual oil pockets are held in place by capillary pressure and become disconnected.
 Thorough remediation will require other technologies such as injection of surfactants or biological remedial compounds, bioslurping, vacuum enhanced recovery, steam or hot water injection, and electrical heating.